 Theorem 1 is entirely new.
-Part (i) greatly surpasses the abovementioned result of Guzicki [4] by the requirement of cardinal-preservation.
-This is a condicio sine qua non for Claim (ii) to be derived as a consequence, because involvement of uncountable cardinals in the arguments, as in [4], is definitely beyond the formal consistency of $PA_2$ .
+Part (i) greatly surpasses the above-mentioned result of Guzicki [4] by the requirement of cardinal-preservation.
+This is a conditio sine qua non for Claim (ii) to be obtained by a similar technique, because the involvement of uncountable cardinals in the arguments, as in [4], is definitely beyond the formal consistency of $PA_2$ .